Serena1999/Serena1999.github.io/_pages/cv.md

 Exams I intend to take (attended courses)
 ------
-*  Numerical Methods For Physics (expected in July).
+*  Numerical Methods For Physics (expected in September).

 Other attended courses
 ------